 Karen also teaches millinery Rose Bruford College of Theatre and Performance and The London College of Fashion.

-Rosanna Bottiglieri graduated from Central St Martins in 1989 with a degree in Textile Design, since then she has combined teaching with freelance design work selling her designs internationally to both Interior and Fashion houses.
+Rosanna Bottiglieri graduated from Central St Martins in 1989 with a degree in Textiles Design, since then she has combined teaching with freelance design work selling her designs internationally to both Interior and Fashion houses.
 Many years later a Masters degree in Fine Art Print led to the development of collaborative projects with fellow artists and designers, styling and developing mixed media ideas for film and photographic projects.